Drinks

 Step 2

-Make the cocktail: To a cocktail shaker filled halfway with ice, add the whiskey, lime juice, baijiu, absinthe, and ¾ ounce of the Thai basil syrup.
-Shake until chilled, about 15 seconds, then strain into a double old-fashioned glass filled with a large ice cube, garnish with the lemon peel, and serve.
+In a cocktail shaker, muddle the basil and ¾ ounce of the basil syrup until deep green, 20–30 seconds.
+Fill the shaker halfway with ice, then add the whiskey, lime juice, baijiu, and absinthe.
+Shake until chilled, about 15 seconds, then double strain into a double old-fashioned glass filled with a large ice cube, garnish with the lemon peel, and serve.

 Continue to Next Story